The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Influence the research questions and plans of individual scientists

 In both Nature and Science, we obtained all commentary or prospective pieces published after 2015 that returned as a result of the following search terms ($n=68$): \begin{itemize} \item machine learning AND fairness, \item machine learning AND bias, \item machine learning AND ethics, \item machine learning AND racist, \item machine learning AND disparity, \end{itemize}

 We removed any articles that were not published by members of the academy or industry (i.e., journalists for the respective journals).
-We subsequently identified 17 papers of the remaining 51 articles as focusing on both AI and societal impacts (i.e. "ethics" or "implications" of AI and AI-related research).
+We subsequently identified 17 papers of the remaining 51 articles as focusing on both AI and societal impacts (i.e. ``ethics'' or ``implications'' of AI and AI-related research).

-At minimum these statistics\footnote{The data for all analyses discussed in this paper can be requested from the authors.} demonstrate a perceived, if not intended, conflict of interest between Big Tech and the research agendas of academics.
-As a result, it makes sense that much of the fairness work that exists holds the entrenched Big Tech view that ``social problems can be addressed through innovative technical solutions" \cite{metcalf_owning_2019}.
+At a minimum, these statistics\footnote{The data for all analyses discussed in this paper can be requested from the authors.} demonstrate a clear conflict of interest between Big Tech and the research agendas of academics, regardless of intentions.
+As a result, it makes sense that much of the fairness work that exists holds the entrenched Big Tech view that ``social problems can be addressed through innovative technical solutions'' \cite{metcalf_owning_2019}.
 We do not claim that opposing viewpoints are not present in academia.
-However, opposing viewpoints are likely to comprise a minority proportion of the work and discussion presented at such workshops, conferences, and symposiums and therefore the issue of the improper influence of Big Tech needs to be considered and addressed accordingly.
+However, opposing viewpoints are likely to comprise a minority proportion of the work and discussion presented at such workshops, conferences, and symposiums.